core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 : The message payload of Content-Type 'application/yang-data+cbor' is encoded using a CBOR map.
   Each entry within the CBOR map contains the data node identifier (i.e. SID) and the associated instance-value.
-  Instance-values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  Instance-values are encoded using the rules defined in {{Section 4 of I-D.ietf-core-yang-cbor}}.

 # Security Considerations